-Any faculty member who directly mentors graduate students in A&S is eligible to be nominated.
+Any faculty member who directly mentors graduate students in Arts & Sciences is eligible to be nominated.

 Any graduate student in A&S can nominate a member of the faculty who routinely directs graduate research and/or serves as an exemplary mentor in capacities beyond directing thesis and dissertation research.
 Complete nominations are due January 31, 2020 (5PM).